Generic Name: proparacaine (proe-PAR-a-kane)

 - if you have allergies to medicines, foods, or other substances

 Some MEDICINES MAY INTERACT with Ophthetic drops.
-Because little, if any, of Ophthetic drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of Ophthetic drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Ophthetic drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.